recommend-pro/recommend-ios-sdk/RECOMMENDATIONS_GUIDE.md

     )
 ]

-let previewPanel = RECRecommendationPanelsFetchModel.PreviewPanel(
+let previewPanel = RECRecommendationPreviewPanelRequest(
     global: false,
     ids: [
         "panel-1",
         "panel-2"
     ])

-let fetchModel = RECRecommendationPanelsFetchModel(
+let requestModel = RECRecommendationPanelsRequest(
     deviceId: "0000000-0000-0000-00000000",
     customerIdHash: "0a0a0a0a0a0a0a0a0a0a0a0",
     store: "default",